trade-tariff/ott-prototype/app/content/trade_news/trade_news_dcts.md

 ## What is DCTS and why is it important for international trade?

-The Developing Countries Trading Scheme Origin is a trade preference scheme that will replace the current Generalised Scheme of Preferences (GSP).
-DCTS would apply to qualifying countries currently and include improvements such as lower tariffs and simpler rules of origin requirements for countries exporting to the UK.
+DCTS is a trade preference scheme that replaces the Generalised Scheme of Preferences (GSP).
+DCTS improves access to the UK market for developing countries and supports sustainable growth for these countries through a more generous unilateral trade and tariff offer.

-The scheme will allow countries to diversify their exports and grow their economies, while British households and businesses benefit from lower prices and more choice.

 ### What is DCTS?
-DCTS will improve access to the UK market for developing countries and support sustainable growth for these countries through a more generous unilateral trade and tariff offer.
+DCTS applies to qualifying countries and includes improvements such as lower tariffs and simpler rules of origin requirements for countries exporting to the UK.
+While British households and businesses benefit from lower prices and more choice

-### What countries will DCTS cover?
+### What countries does DCTS cover?

-DCTS will cover 65 countries, which will be split into 3 preference tiers (see [Annex 1](#annex1) for further information):
+DCTS covers 65 countries, which are split into 3 preference tiers (see [Annex 1](#annex1) for further information):

 - The **Comprehensive Preferences** are those that are Least Developed Countries (LDC)

-- The **Enhanced Preferences** are those that are Economically vulnerable, Low income (LICs) and Low-middle income (LMICs) countries
+- The **Enhanced Preferences** are those that are economically vulnerable, Low income (LICs) and Low-middle income (LMICs) countries

-- Countries under the **Standard Preferences** and LICs and LMICs
+- Countries under the **Standard Preferences** are LICs and LMICs

 ## How is DCTS different from GSP?

 ### Tariff

-In the tariff space:

-- There have been more the 150 new tariff cuts for Enhanced Preference countries.
+In the Tariff space, this includes more than 150 new tariff cuts for Enhanced Preference countries.

-- 8 economically vulnerable countries which are: Algeria, Republic of Congo, Cook Island, Micronesia, Nigeria, Niue, Syria, and Tajikistan have moved to Enhanced Preference and as economically vulnerable low income and lower-middle income countries they will receive duty free trade on 92% of goods.
+8 economically vulnerable countries (Algeria, Republic of Congo, Cook Island, Micronesia, Nigeria, Niue, Syria, and Tajikistan) have moved to Enhanced Preference and, as economically vulnerable low income and lower-middle income countries, receive duty free trade on 92% of goods.

-- Least Developed Countries will continue to benefit from duty-free, quota-free trade on everything but arms.
+Least developed countries continue to benefit from duty-free, quota-free trade on everything but arms.

-### Rules of origin
+### Rule of origin

 Rules of origin determine a product's national origin by defining the minimum local content and processing required to qualify for preferential tariffs.

-The rule of orgin will be simpler, with more generous product-specific rules and increased threshold for non-originating content up to 75% for LDCs.
-40% of product-specific rules will have an alternative rule.
+The rule of origin is simpler, with more generous product-specific rules and increased threshold for non-originating content up to 75% for LDCs.
+40% of product specific rules have an alternative rule.

-Significantly there will be more flexible cumulation rules.
-LDCs will benefit from extended cumulation to include 95 developing countries, the UK and UK EPA countries (for the purposes of the DCTS extended cumulation, EPA countries are understood as those within the Organisation of African, Caribbean and Pacific States (OACPS) that have a trade agreement with the UK) for tariff-free exports.
+Significantly there are more flexible cumulation rules, with LDCs being able to benefit from extended cumulation with EPA countries that have a trade agreement with the UK for tariff-free exports.

 ### Suspensions

 The DCTS has conditions which, if not met, allow for suspension or variation of preference from any beneficiary in any tier of the scheme.

 The DCTS conditions are clearer and have a broader base for suspension based on international conventions, and now includes climate change and environment, in addition to human rights and labour rights.

-Furthermore, all economically vulnerable countries automatically get Enhanced Preferences, there is no longer needed to ratify 27 international conventions.
+Furthermore, all economically vulnerable countries automatically get Enhanced Preferences, there is no longer a need to ratify 27 international conventions.

-### Goods Graduation
+### Goods graduation

 Goods graduation is the suspension of preferential rates of customs duty on certain imports.
-These imports are deemed to be highly competitive and to no longer need preferences to compete in the UK market.
+These imports are deemed to be highly competitive and no longer need preferences to compete in the UK market.
 Competitive products for India and Indonesia continue to be excluded from preferential tariffs, protecting the interests of economically vulnerable producers of these goods.

 ### Renaming